Takahagi, Ibaraki: Climate

 Takahagi has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Takahagi is 13.9 °C. The average annual rainfall is 1429 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.9 °C, and lowest in January, at around 3.8 °C.

 Demographics

 Per Japanese census data, the population of Takahagi has declined in recent decades.

 History

-During the Edo period, Takahagi was the jōkamachi of Matsuoka Domain, one of the feudal domains of the Tokugawa shogunate in Hitachi Province, ruled b the Nakamura clan, the hereditary karō of Mito Domain.
+During the Edo period, Takahagi was the jōkamachi of Matsuoka Domain, one of the feudal domains of the Tokugawa shogunate in Hitachi Province, ruled by the Nakamura clan, the hereditary karō of Mito Domain.
 With the creation of the modern municipalities system after the Meiji Restoration on April 1, 1889, the town of Matsubara, and the villages of Matsuoka, Takaoka, Kurosaki and Kushigata was established within Taga District, Ibaraki).
 Matsuoka was raised to town status on April 17, 1928.
 Matsubara was renamed Takahagi on October 1, 1937.

 Takahagi merged with Matsubara, Takaoka and Kurosaki on November 23, 1954 and was raised to city status.
 The city suffered considerable damage in the 2011 Tōhoku earthquake and tsunami.